-Trump Official Reportedly Bullied Whistleblower With Form of Dwarfism But Putting Objects Out Of Her Reach
+Trump Official Reportedly Bullied Whistleblower With Form Of Dwarfism By Putting Objects Out Of Her Reach

 Tricia Newbold had worked in the White House across four administrations, Democrats and Republicans, so when the employee charged with helping make decisions on who could receive security clearances saw what she believed were dangerous abuses, she felt it her duty to speak up.

-Instead of being praised for pointing out potential breaches of national security, the woman who suffers a rare form of dwarfism was reportedly met with bullying that included a Trump-appointed official who purposely put objects out of her reach in the office.
+Instead of being praised for pointing out potential breaches of national security, the woman who suffers from a rare form of dwarfism was reportedly met with bullying that included a Trump-appointed official who purposely put objects out of her reach in the office.

 As the New York Times reported, Newbold had come forward to speak out against what she saw as abuses of the security clearance protocol.
 Newbold said there was rampant mismanagement of the office and that the Trump administration overruled on more than two dozen employees who were denied security clearances because of significant issues like financial concerns or potential foreign influences.